Skip to content

 Before setting sail, it's crucial to prepare your RIB properly and make sure everything is in order.

-- Safety equipment: Check that all mandatory safety equipment, such as navigation lights, fire extinguishers, first-aid kits and buoyancy devices for all passengers, are present and in good working order.
+• Safety equipment: Check the presence and correct operation of mandatory safety equipment, such as navigation lights, fire extinguishers, first aid kits and buoyancy devices for all passengers.

-- Route planning: Plan your route, taking into account weather conditions, tides, currents and possible navigational obstacles.
-Inform someone of your navigation plan and expected return time.
+• Route planning: Plan your route taking into account weather conditions, tides, currents and possible navigational obstacles.
+Inform someone of your navigation plan and your planned return time.

-Mastering basic maneuvers is essential for piloting a RIB safely.
+Mastering basic manoeuvres is essential for piloting a RIB safely.

 Starting and stopping the engine

-Before starting, make sure all passengers are well seated and the area is clear.
-Strictly follow the manufacturer's starting instructions.
-Typically, this involves checking that the engine is in neutral, activating the choke if necessary, then starting using the key or starter button.
+Before starting, make sure all passengers are properly seated and the area is clear.
+Strictly follow the manufacturer's instructions for starting.
+Generally, it involves checking that the engine is in neutral, activating the choke if necessary, then starting using the key or starter button.

 Acceleration and deceleration

-Always start with gentle acceleration to avoid jolts that could unbalance the boat.
+Always start with gentle acceleration to avoid jerks that could unbalance the boat.

-To slow down, gradually reduce acceleration by moving the throttle lever to a lower position.
-This prevents yawing and maintains control of the boat.
+To slow down, gradually reduce acceleration by returning the throttle lever to a lower position.
+This prevents yawing and keeps the boat under control.

-For tight, low-speed turns, use mainly the rudder to steer the boat.
-This often requires slight acceleration to maintain maneuverability.
+For tight turns at low speed, use mainly the rudder to steer the boat.
+This often requires slight acceleration to maintain manoeuvrability.

-Docking requires precision and calm.
-Approach the dock or shore slowly, using minor throttle and rudder adjustments to position the boat correctly.
+As for docking, it requires precision and calm.
+Approach the dock or bank slowly, using minor throttle and rudder adjustments to position the boat correctly.

 Man overboard

-Immediately throw a flotation device (such as a buoy or lifejacket with a line) towards the person to be recovered.
-Keep the person in sight at all times and maneuver the boat so as to recover him or her safely and quickly.
+immediately launch a flotation device (such as a buoy or lifejacket with a line) towards the person to be recovered.
+Keep the person in sight at all times and manoeuvre the boat to recover them safely and quickly.
 Make sure other passengers are watching the person in the water and communicating with you.

 3. Sailing at sea in a RIB, points of attention

 Sailing at sea requires constant vigilance and a good knowledge of navigation rules.
-Here's what you need to pay attention to:
+Here are the points you need to pay attention to:

-- Weather reading: Learn how to interpret weather forecasts and identify signs of weather change at sea.
+• Reading the weather: Learn how to interpret weather forecasts and identify signs of changing weather at sea.

-- Compliance with navigation rules: Respect maritime traffic rules, including traffic lights, priority rules and restricted navigation areas.
+• Compliance with navigation rules: Comply with maritime traffic rules, including traffic lights, priority rules and restricted navigation areas.

 4. Safety, again and again!